Republicans and Democrats battle for control of Congress as Americans cast final votes

 Sitting Democrats in difficult reelection bids include Rose, Rep. Colin Peterson, chairman of the House Agriculture Committee; Rep. Anthony Brindisi of New York; Rep. Kendra Horn of Oklahoma; Rep. Xochitl Torres Small of New Mexico and Rep. TJ Cox of California.

-But Democrats have move places to go on offense, including a flurry of open GOP seats in places like North Carolina, suburban Atlanta, Long Island (outside of New York City) Central Virginia and Texas.
+But Democrats have more places to go on offense, including a flurry of open GOP seats in places like North Carolina, suburban Atlanta, Long Island (outside of New York City) Central Virginia and Texas.

 KEY CONGRESSIONAL RACES TO WATCH ON ELECTION DAY